TonyH0401/nodejs-nodemailer-gmail-api/README.md

 ## Introduction

-This repository contains my implementation of CrewAI, an LLM framework, and GroqAI for MySQL Query Generation based User Specifications.
-Originally, it was planned for the database schemas to be a constant but I have changed it to reading the database schemas using files, it was later improved to reading from files and convert them into JSON format before processing them.
+This project leverages Nodemailer with Google API and OAuth 2.0 to create a secure email-sending service.
+Using OAuth 2.0 for authentication ensures both efficiency and data protection for automated emails or newsletters.

 This project's functionalities include:

-- MySQL Generation based on User Specifications.
-- Question Recommendations based on User Database Schemas.
+- Sending emails using Google Apps.
+- Sending emails using Ethereal Testing Server.
+- Sending an embed image and a text file email with Google Apps.
+- Sending (an embed image and a text file) email with Google API and Google OAuth 2.0.

 ## Getting Started

-I recommend running this project on **Python 3.10+**.
-This project was originally running on **Python 3.11.9**.
+I recommend running this project on **NodeJS v20+** or **NodeJS v22+**.
+This project was originally running on **NodeJS v21.7.1**.

-### Virtual Environment

-A virtual environment should be setup for this project.
-You can use any of yours preferable virtual environment, I will use Anaconda/Miniconda as the Virtual Environment for this project.

 ### Installation